drcscodes/drcs.codes/res/ai/slides/local-search.md

 \end{center}
 ```

-- Based on annealing in metallurgy -- gradually cooling metals or glass to reach a low-energy crystalline state.
+- Based on metallurgy -- gradually cool metal to reach low-energy crystalline state.
-- Think in terms of gradient descent.
+- Intuition: think of gradient descent instead of gradient ascent -- multiple shallow valleys, one deepest valley.
+Shake ball out of shallow valleys into deepest valley.
 - Similar to hill climbing, but picks a random move and

     - accepts it if its better,